-Route-setting is incredibly important to us.
+Route setting is incredibly important to us.
 It's the life blood of our business.
-We pride ourselves on setting at least 50 routes a month, and some months have exceeded 100 routes.
+We pride ourselves on setting at least 40 roped routes and 80 boulder problems each month.

 Whilst most of our staff have the opportunity to route-set we have dedicated route-setters that work 5 days a week, setting top rope, lead and bouldering problems throughout the centre.